Why Should I Attend Tri-Cities Startup Weekend?

 While most teams will involve software in their product, it does not need to be a "tech startup" to participate.
 It does not need to be something that's only at home in Silicon Valley looking for a million dollars in venture capital to be successful.
 It also does not need to to revolutionary, it could be just a small improvement on an existing idea that no one's made and everyone wants.

-Your pitch should be for a new business that does not currently exist, since Startup Weekend is about building something new, not getting free design and development work.
+The only real restriction is: Your pitch must be for a new business that does not currently exist, since Startup Weekend is about building something new, not getting free design and development work.
 If you're in doubt, please use the "Contact Us" action at the top of the page to talk about your idea.

 Does the Event Cost Money?

-Yes, the event fee is $75 for regular attendees, $50 for Students.
+Yes, the event fee is $80 for regular attendees, $60 for early registraints, with $20 off either price for students.
 Primarily, that cost helps cover the 7 meals received over the weekend.
 Everyone organizing is a volunteer.

 Where and When is Tri-Cities Startup Weekend?

-The first Startup Weekend in Tri-Cities, WA, will be on September 20th-22nd at the Consolidated Information Center (or CIC) at Washington State University, Tri-Cities.
+The first Tri-Cites Startup Weekend in 2014 will be from March 14th-16th, at the Consolidated Information Center (or CIC) at Washington State University, Tri-Cities.

 Register now for the weekend of your life!